 “Curation is one of the most important things that players deserve these days.
 There’s a tremendous amount of content available for people to find, and yet it’s very difficult to find.
-One of the ways that … this label that we’re establishing can participate is by curating important voices, really innovative work, and putting it out there under our publishing label.” – Tracy Fullerton, director of USC Games.
+One of the ways that … this label that we’re establishing can participate is by curating important voices, really innovative work, and putting it out there under our publishing label.” – Tracy Fullerton, founding director of USC Games.

-This label is not just the newest offering of USC Games to provide unique educational opportunities for our students, it is an important vehicle for the distribution of games that broaden the cultural discussion of games as works of art, education and political discourse.
+As can be seen by the variety of projects represented in this initial slate of offerings, the USC Games Publishing label is not just the newest offering of USC Games to provide unique educational opportunities for our students, it is an important vehicle for the distribution of games that broaden the cultural discussion of games as works of art, education and political discourse.
 In the same way that academic press imprints such as The MIT Press currently play a critical role in publishing important written works, so USC Games Publishing will similarly publish important works of digital interactive play.

 More information about the launch of the label can be found at: The US’ Top Game Design School Will Now Publish It’s Own Games, from Wired.